sb53systems/G-Code-Flow-Temperature-Controller/README.md

 Note that this solution is not useful with non-shiny filaments or that do not change color, other advanced solutions will be necessary to determine the edial values, such as layer adhesion or dimensional accuracy or the final temperature of the extruded filament or...

 The visual calibration method (useful for PETG,PLA,...) involves choosing the desired appearance (closest to the original filament) over 3-5 prints:
-- A Cylinder in Vase mode for higher flow rate (you can use the max Layer Height and max Line Width).
+- A Cylinder in Vase mode for higher flow rate.
+You can use the max Layer Height and max Line Width, and Limit the Max Volumetric Flow to the desired test.
-- And very small prints for (0 to 3)mm3/s (a 3DBenchy at 20/30 % Scale!).
+- And very small prints for (0 to 3)mm3/s. (a 3DBenchy at 20/30 % Scale!)

 You should limit the maximum volumetric speed to the desired flow rate test, and a maximum recommended temperature, then reduce the temperature manually and gradually during printing.